ArsamAryandoust/ArsamAryandoust/README.md

-Hello world 👋 I am exploring applications of AI for mitigating, adapting to and reversing climate change.
+Hello world 👋 I am exploring applications of AI for mitigating and reversing climate change.
 Check out my [list of publications](https://scholar.google.com/citations?user=bC7mSGUAAAAJ&hl) for more.
 Always happy to chat about new applications and ideas, so feel free to [reach out](https://usys.ethz.ch/personen/profil.MjEzNzU5.TGlzdC82MzcsMzIwMTk3MjIy.html).
 Let's utilize AI to turn our world into a better place..